UttamPanchasara/email-input/README.md

 # compose_email_input

-A Flutter Email Input Example application, Input Field same other Email client applications.
+A Flutter Email Input Example application, Input Field same as other Email client applications.

 Input Field which will convert email into chip with delete option.